Edifice Core#

 Update

-It is the one-way information flow of Model-View-Update which makes this style of GUI programming scale up well to complicated user interfaces.
+It is the one-way information flow of Model-View-Update which differentiates it from Model-View-Controller, and which makes the Model-View-Update style of GUI programming scale up well to complicated user interfaces while remaining well-organized and bug-free.

 Rendering#

-When Elements are rendered, the result is then compared against the result of the previous render (if that exists).
-The two renders are diffed, and on certain conditions, the Element objects from the previous render are updated with new props.
-Two Elements belonging to different classes will always be re-rendered, and Elements belonging to the same class are assumed to be the same and thus maintained (preserving the old state).
+When Elements are rendered, the Element tree is then compared against the result of the previous render.
+The two Element trees are diffed and the Elements from the previous render are updated with new props.

 MyElement("Hello").set_key("hello")